dyooody/BigDataAnalysis/README.md

-# BigDataAnalysis
+# Big Data Analysis
 Big data analysis with Hadoop, Map/Reduce

-Used Ubuntu linux server for the implementation.
+Used Ubuntu linux server and java language for the implementation.